Preparing pupils for adulthood: Developing learners that are happy, successful and increasing in independence

 Lunch is taken in two sittings in the canteen, the meals being cooked on the premises.
-All students are offered the choice of a hot meal or a salad, followed by a choice of pudding, fresh fruit, yoghurt or cheese and biscuits.
-Water is available on the table and encouraged at all times.
+All students are offered the choice of a hot meal or a salad, followed by a choice of pudding, fresh fruit, yogurt or cheese and biscuits.
+Water is available and encouraged at all times.

 Should you wish, your child may bring a packed lunch instead.
 As part of our Healthy Schools’ Award Programme we encourage students to try different foods so they eat well balanced meals.